 Carefully structuring your prompts is the first line of defense.
 The goal is to make it clear to the LLM which parts are trusted system instructions and which parts are potentially untrusted input.

-System Instructions: Your task is to summarize the text provided below.
+Your task is to summarize the text provided by the user.

 The text is enclosed in <user_content> XML tags.